How to deal with becoming a new parent

 There is a wealth of information on the Internet and beyond that helps to guide a busily prepping mother- or father-to-be, so it can be difficult to pare down to the essentials.
 The truth is, when the baby comes, most advice will sail straight out of the window.

-In this article, we provide some information that will, hopefully, help to lay some ground work.
+In this article, we provide some information that will, hopefully, help to lay some groundwork.
 Nothing can smooth the transition to parenthood entirely, but feeling on top of things will help.

 1. Preparation is key